tsbertalan/CarND-MPC-Project/README.md

 ```
 This is bundled in a `DelayPredictor` class which is only used within `main.cpp`.

+It should be noted that this is just one step of Euler integration --
+if latency is large, it may be beneficial
+to use something with higher-order accuracy, like a single Runge-Kutta step.
+As an aside, the same might be said for the projected trajectories
+used in the MPC objective function.

 Adding this adjustment made it possible to re-tune the objective function weights/coefficients to achieve a top speed of about 88 mph rather than 56.

 An alternative method